The Secret of Sinharat

-Kynon of Shun, a Martian dryland barbarian with dreams of uniting the desert tribes and establishing an empire over the City-States of Mars.

-Freka, a captain loyal to Kynon, but addicted to the terrible vice of shanga.

-Berild, a red-haired Shunni woman, consort of Kynon, but actually using him to further her plans and Delgaun's.

-Fianna, Berild's servant girl, possessed of wisdom and cunning far beyond her years.

-The Ramas, an ancient and evil Martian nation, who had discovered the secret of immortality - at a terrible price, to be paid by others.

 Publication history

 This story was first published under the title Queen of the Martian Catacombs in the pulp magazine Planet Stories, Summer 1949.

 In 1964, after considerable revision and expansion, it was republished as The Secret of Sinharat as one part of an Ace Double novel; its companion was another expanded Eric John Stark story, People of the Talisman.
 The expansion has sometimes been attributed to Brackett's husband, Edmond Hamilton.
-For The Secret of Sinharat, there is little internal evidence to support this suggestion.

-In 1982, it appeared, again together with People of the Talisman, under the title Eric John Stark, Outlaw of Mars.
+In 1982, it was published again, together with People of the Talisman, under the title Eric John Stark, Outlaw of Mars.

 In 2005 the original Planet Stories version was republished in Sea-Kings of Mars and Otherworldly Stories, Volume 46 in the Gollancz Fantasy Masterworks series.
 It appeared the same year in the collection Stark and the Star Kings (Haffner Press).

-In 2008, the entire Eric John Stark saga was republished, in E-Book form, by Baen Publishing, and is available thru Webscriptions.net.
+In 2008, the entire Eric John Stark saga was republished in E-Book form by Baen Publishing.